viamrobotics/docs/docs/program/sdks/_index.md

 {{% /tab %}}
 {{< /tabs >}}

+Save this file on your development machine with the file type of your preferred SDK.
+Edit the boilerplate code by [adding control logic](/program/write/)) to make a client application that connects to your robot controls it in the way you want when the program [is executed](/program/run/).

 ### `import`

 - talks about how code sample should generally generate all the required resources but if not or if you're not working with that, describes what they'll be?